blockchain-certificates-web/blockchain-certificates-web.github.io/guide/options.md

 Issuing live certificates requires a small amount of Bitcoin -- for 1 certificate, it is roughly 10 cents in USD; a batch of 100 certificates is under $3 USD.

-If this is your first time using Bitcoin, start by reading the ["Getting started with Bitcoin"](https://bitcoin.org/en/getting-started) guide, specifically the first section “How to use Bitcoin” for an overview of working with Bitcoin, choosing a wallet, obtaining your first Bitcoins, and securing your money.
+If this is your first time using Bitcoin, start by reading the ["Getting started with Bitcoin"](https://bitcoin.org/en/getting-started) guide, specifically the first section "How to use Bitcoin" for an overview of working with Bitcoin, choosing a wallet, obtaining your first Bitcoins, and securing your money.

 The Blockchain Certificates issuing tool uses configurable connectors for interacting with your wallet.
 Currently only 2 live wallet connectors are provided, but the extensible framework makes it easy to add new ones.